JackSzwergold/Preworn-Main/tutorials/mamp1.md

 # Setting up MAMP & MAMP PRO 2.1.4

+Written by [Jack Szwergold](http://www.preworn.com/) on February 16, 2014

 ## Part 1: Setting Up a Basic, Useful MAMP Environment

 Before anything else, you need to figure out which version of the PHP ini configuration file—commonly refered to as *php.ini*—your setup is using.
 For this example, I am using PHP version 5.4.10 which is part of the standard MAMP 2.1.4 install.
+I am also using the MAMP specific non-default port of `8888`.

+While port `80` is the traditionally used port for web services, I find it’s bettter to use port `8888` since you do not have to enter an administrator password each time you launch MAMP.
+Also, it’s a good habit to program web applications in a way that that allows you to easilly migrate a codebase from server to server.
+Using port `8888` is so non-standard it forces you to code with flexibility in mind which in the end can only help your coding skills.

 You can determine which version of PHP is being used by looking through the output of [phpinfo()](http://us3.php.net/phpinfo) which is easily done in MAMP by choosing *phpInfo* item from the menu of the main MAMP page: